reagento/adaptix/README.md

 It is possible to dump and load instances of generic dataclasses with.
 You can set schema for generic or concrete types with one limitation:
 It is not possible to detect concrete type of dataclass when dumping.
-So if you need to have different schemas for different concrete types you should exclipitly set them when dumping your data.
+So if you need to have different schemas for different concrete types you should explicitly set them when dumping your data.

 ```python
 T = TypeVar("T")